Penetration Testing

 migrate 8036

-after running this command migration will be completed successfully and even the administrator goes to the task manager and kills the process of DVTA application just because the application was not loaded your session is not going to end also you can verify it by running the following command
+After running this command migration will be completed successfully.
+Even the administrator goes to the task manager and kills the process of DVTA application just because the application was not loaded.
+Your session is not going to end, also you can verify it by running the following command

 getuid